LucaDelBasso/mlp----hand-written-letters--EMNIST-/README.txt

 ema = True will calculate the exponential moving average, this will only work for single layer perceptrons. attempting to use this with a MLP will remove your hidden layers and convert to SLP

+In this assignment I used a subsection of the EMNIST data set:

+G.Cohen,S.Afshar,J.Tapson,andA.vanSchaik,“EMNIST:an extension of MNIST to hand written letters.”Retrieved from:http://arxiv.org/abs/1702.05373,(2017)